Pacific School's New Home Study Program - Frequently Asked Questions

 - Descriptions, brochures, attendance records, etc. for classes and programs participated in.

-How much flexibility will there be with the curriculum?
+How much flexibility is there with the curriculum?

-Will there be opportunities for my student to advance above their grade level?
+Are there opportunities for students to advance above their grade level?

 Definitely.
 If your student can demonstrate grade-level skills, they will be encouraged to continue to learn, grow, and develop their skills above grade level.